hdmf-dev/hdmf-schema-language/source/description.rst

     implicit relationships encoded via shared dimension descriptions and implicit references in datasets in previous versions of the specification language.

 ..
 [1]
-   The version number given here is for the specification language and is independent of the version number for the NWB format.
-The date after the version number is the last modification date of this document.
+   The version number given here is for the specification language and is independent of the version number for the specification itself.